 If you’re like most job seekers, you get asked this question all the time.
 It makes you a little (or very) uncomfortable.
 You brush it off with a quick “It’s going okay” or “I’m hating it!”

-What if this question could actually be a mini job search networking opportunity?
+What if “how’s the job search going” could actually be a mini job search networking opportunity?

-I owe these awesome suggestions to Jason Alba, the inventor of Jibberjobber, a unique online tool that helps you organize your job search contacts and tasks.
+I owe these awesome suggestions to Jason Alba, the inventor of Jibberjobber, an online tool that helps job seekers organize their contacts and tasks.
 Here’s Jason’s suggestion:

 Interpret this question to mean “How can I help you in your job search?”

-Presumably, the reason people ask about your search is that they care (at least a little bit).
+Presumably, the reason people ask “how is your search going” is that they care (at least a little bit).
 So give them an easy way to help by asking for one piece of useful information.

 What should you ask?